hphelion/documentation/community/community.install.md

     `$ export BRIDGE_INTERFACE=em1`
     `$ export BRIDGE_INTERFACE=eth5`

+### Changing the Default Network Interface ### {#NetworkInt}

+By [default](#NetworkDefault), the bridge interface, the Seed VM IP address, and the gateway host are configured during the installation process.
+To change any or all of those configurations, complete the following steps:

+OPTIONAL: Modify the default bridge interface on the HOST, for example:

+        $ export BRIDGE_INTERFACE=eth3

+OPTIONAL: Modify the IP address of the Seed VM, for example:

+        $export BM_NETWORK_SEED_IP=192.168.10.1
+        $export BM_NETWORK_CIDR=192.168.0.0/16

+OPTIONAL: Modify which host to use as the gateway, for example:

+        $ export BM_NETWORK_GATEWAY=192.168.10.254

+**Note:** If you change the gateway host, you must also execute this command during `hp_ced_installer` as detailed in the next section.

 ### Starting the seed and building your cloud ### {#startseed}
 1. Start the seed using the following command: